Promoting Independence in Older Adults

 The good news is that falls are preventable!

-If you are over the age of 65 and are fearful of falling, have fallen in the last year, are having difficulty managing daily activities, and/or are concerned about remaining safely in your home, then consider utilizing the services of Promoting Independence in Older Adults.
+If you are over the age of 65, are fearful of falling, have fallen in the last year, are having difficulty managing daily activities, and/or are concerned about remaining safely in your home, then consider utilizing the services of

 Home Safety Evaluation Includes…

-Your goals for remaining in your home
+Goals for remaining in your home

 Standardized balance and fear of falling assessments